 UH Innovations in Otolaryngology - Head and Neck Surgery - Fall 2018

-Director, Head and Neck Surgery and Oncology, Vice Chair of Clinical Affairs and Translational Research, UH Cleveland Medical Center; Associate Professor, Otolaryngology, Case Western Reserve University School of Medicine
+Director, Head and Neck Surgery, Director, Head and Neck Reconstructive Surgery, UH Cleveland Medical Center; Associate Professor, Otolaryngology, Case Western Reserve University School of Medicine

 PIERRE LAVERTU, MD